Friday, September 30, 2011

 2)Inform don't sell.

-3)Be polite -- remember this may be the initial contact.
-The prospect may never have heard of you or your product.
+3)Be polite.
+This may be the initial contact--the prospect may not have heard of you or your product.
 Your goal is to be product-specific, concise, and polite.

 In his book Mail Order Business, Robert W. Bly states that direct marketing 'response rates can range from below 0.5% to 3% or higher'.
 You need names!
 The worldwide web has a wealth of contacts.

-Like the wings of a butterfly, at times your efforts may seem small and unimportant...but who knows what tidal waves they are creating?
+Just like the wings of a butterfly, your efforts may seem small and insignificant at times... but who knows what tidal waves they are creating?
 Continue to work on your business--anything worth having requires effort.

 (This article -- titled "Working on Your Business" -- was published in the Craftlink magazine in June 2003)